Sar Shalom ben Boaz: Teachings

 During his time as gaon, Sar Shalom established a close and extensive relationships with other Jewish communities, such as those in Rome, Spain and especially Kairouan to which many of his responsa where addressed.
 In many of said responsa, he warned the people not to establish halakhic institutions which they would not be able to observe, and if he heard that a community had restricted itself by a vow which it later felt unable to comply with, he would use the authority of his office to rescind it.

 In almost all of his responsa to neighbouring communities, Sar Shalom writes in a friendly and non condescending tone despite his esteemed position.
 In halakhic cases, he often points out the differences between Sura and Pumbedita, letting each community choose which academy's view suits them best.
-Furthermore, he would go on to explain in great detail his halakhic reasoning, so that each community could learn the processes of paskening (halakic decision making).
+Furthermore, he would go on to explain in great detail his halakhic reasoning, so that each community could learn the processes of psak (halakic decision making).

 His responsa also clearly show that Sar Shalom was very tolerant toward non-Jews; he explicitly prohibited taking advantage of, or in any way infringing upon the rights of, gentiles, even when there was no chillul Hashem.
 Despite his mild and tolerant disposition, he was adamantly against money lenders, and encouraged the severe punishment of those men who treat their wives poorly or those women who are rebellious toward their husbands.

 He often interpreted the Bible symbolically.
 In one particular case, he explained that the thirty cubits length of the upper curtains of the Temple represented the thirty generations from Isaac to Zedekiah, who witnessed the destruction of Solomon's Temple.
 Similarly, he also states that the Temple menorah consisting of twenty-five parts symbolizes the twenty-five generations from Adam to Moses.